COALMASTERS AND THEIR CONNECTIONS

 For those researching their family histories I believe that the stories in my book will provide a historical background which will help them to understand what living in Scotland was like during that period.

 I also regularly contribute to genealogical/historical publications.

-To link to my latest article on the subject of hiring fairs, click on the "history SCOTLAND" logo below
+To link to my article on the subject of hiring fairs, click on the "history SCOTLAND" logo below